RJSMART-11/Project-2-Group-3/README2.md

 DecisionTreeClassifier Returns
 ![Screenshot](../Resources/MACD_Vicky/DT_returns.png)

-After comparing the results we can conclude that the prediction model was most accurate with this MACD indicator trading algorithm is Lineal Regression.
+After comparing the results we can conclude that the prediction model was most accurate with this MACD indicator trading algorithm is Logistic Regression.
 It showed a better result in accuracy, precision and recall.

 ### MACD Challanges